 Elias, the sixth child, was born in 1809.
 He would marry Ann Elizabeth Clippinger in 1829.
 While they had eleven children, only, only William F. (1839-1870) would serve during the war.
 He was yet another member of the 167th OVI, serving as a private.
 He is buried in Oxford Cemetery, Oxford, Ohio.

 Jacob, the fourth son and the seventh child of Henry and Susannah, was born in 1811.
 He would marry Fanny Burtner in 1831.
 She would pass away in 1857, having given birth to ten children.
-The tribe of Jacob not only had most Kumler men go off to war but would also suffer many tragedies as a result.
+The tribe of Jacob not only had most Kumler men go off to war but would also suffer many tragedies as a result of their dedication to the Union.
 Eldest son George B. (1832-1862) would join the Ninety-Third OVI as private on August 29th, 1862.
 Just a little over four months later he was dead, having been killed at the Battle of Stones River on December 31st.
 He is supposedly buried in the Stones River National Cemetery, but I cannot find a listing of him there.
 There is a cenotaph at Millville Cemetery, and I believe that as he is not listed at Stones River currently that perhaps his body was reinterred in Ohio.
 Abraham C. (1833-1919) is the next son of Jacob and Fanny to serve, and he would be a member of the 167th OVI as a sergeant.
 Henry J. (1838-1916) would serve with his brother George in the Ninety-Third Ohio as a private in Company F. Henry would be discharged for disability on January 28th, 1863.
 John M. (1840-1863) would join a United States Regular unit, the Fifteenth Infantry, in which his cousin Samuel was also a member (mentioned previously).
 As a private he would be killed in action on September 20th, 1863 at Chickamauga.
-Simon (1842-1863), as a private in the Thirty-Fifth OVI, would be killed in action at Missionary Ridge on November 25th, 1863.
+Simon (1842-1863), as a private in the Thirty-Fifth OVI, would be killed in action charging up Missionary Ridge on November 25th, 1863.
 Francis M. (1845-1929) was a corporal in the 167th OVI.
 The Jacob Kumler sons most certainly did their duty, with three of them killed in battle within less than a years’ time.
 Abraham is buried in Oxford Cemetery.
 Henry is resting in Greenwood Cemetery.
 John was brought back to Ohio and is buried in Millville Cemetery, as is Simon.
 Frances is buried in Greenwood Cemetery in Logan County, Ohio.

 The next Kumler to have a son fight in the Civil War is Jacob’s twin brother Michael.
 Michael would marry Nancy Beam in 1833, and the couple would have ten children.
-Their sixth child, Abraham N. (1843-1921), would enlist in Company C of the Thirty-Fifth OVI, then transfer to Company C. He would serve his full three years in the regiment.
+Their sixth child, Abraham N. (1843-1921), would enlist in Company D of the Thirty-Fifth OVI, then transfer to Company C. He would serve his full three years in the regiment.
 It is not known where he is buried.

 The tenth child of Henry and Susannah was John Kumler (1814-1891).
 John would marry Sarah Landis in 1836 and they would have eleven children.
 The Landis family would also have several men who would go off to serve in the Civil War.
 John and Sarah themselves had three boys that would serve: Philip Henry (1837-1902 and who was a twin with Henry Philip), John F. (1841-1910), and Austin L. (1843-1919).
 Philip and Austin were both corporals in the 167th OVI, while John would rise to the rank of first sergeant in the 83rd OVI.
 Austin would become a prominent lawyer in Lafayette, Indiana, and is buried there in Spring Vale Cemetery.
 Philip would become a judge and rests with many other Kumlers in Greenwood Cemetery in Hamilton, while John would also become a judge in Lucas County, Ohio, and is buried in Toledo’s Woodlawn Cemetery.